-Whether the letter reached its destination remains uncertain, yet there is no dispute about the actual outcome: a Mongol-Frankish cooperation has not come to pass.
-Long term outcomes did exist.
-This letter triggered a new diplomatic move that would outlive Hülegü, and develop during the reigns of his successors; Richard added to the consequence of this letter the presence of Latin Christians in the courts of Hülegü and Abaqa – missionaries, mercenaries and others.
-But whether it was a revolution or a continuation is open to discussion.
+Whether Hülegü’s letter reached its destination remains uncertain, yet there is no dispute about the actual outcome: a Mongol-Frankish alliance did not come to pass.
+Yet sending the letter had long term diplomatic outcomes, triggering a new diplomatic move that would outlive Hülegü, and develop during the reigns of his successors.

-Placing this letter in the flow of the contacts between the Mongols and the West, beginning with the Papal embassies sent by the Council of Lyons, 1245, Richard discerned that Hülegü's letter to Louis IX marks a change in the Mongol policy – the consent to include the king of France in the Mongol war against the Mamluks, the promise of Jerusalem to the Pope, and all that without abandoning the idea of the Chinggisid right to rule the world.
-This change was prompted by the Christian advisers in Hülegü's court – David of Ashby, Johannes the Hungarian and others.
+By considering this letter in the flow of the contacts between the Mongols and the West, beginning with the Papal embassies sent by the Council of Lyons in 1245, Richard argues that Hülegü’s letter to Louis IX marks a change in the Mongol policy—asking the king of France to join in the Mongol war against the Mamluks and promising Jerusalem to the Pope without abandoning the idea of the Chinggisid right to rule the world.
+This change he claimed was prompted by the Christian advisers in Hülegü’s court—David of Ashby, Johannes the Hungarian, and others.

-Yet placing this letter on the line of Hülegü's contacts westwards would indicate its similarity to the first move initiated by Hülegü, back in December 1255.
-As in that old decree, Hülegü presented a common enemy to his addressee, in the cultural terms of that addressee – "the treacherous nations of the Saracens," and especially "these infidel dogs of Babilon."
-His demand, submerged in the many words, is the same: submission ("you should obey us without doubt ") and military assistance ("patrolling the sea with armed vessels").
-As before, this demand stands firm on the Mongolian world view that distinguishes between the loyal and the rebel, and is presented as supported by God – the god of the addressee, identified as the Mongol supreme power ("Mengutengri, that is the living God").
-Compliance with this demand would reward the addressee, both in general terms, that is the benefits of all the supporters of the Mongol side ("[we] ordered them to live safely and peacefully with their possessions"); and in specific terms – Jerusalem.
+Yet placing this letter in the context of Hülegü’s overall westward contacts illustrates its similarity to the first move initiated by Hülegü in December 1255.
+As in that older decree, Hülegü presented a common enemy to his addressee in their cultural terms—“the treacherous nations of the Saracens,” and especially “these infidel dogs of Babilon.”
+His demand, though concealed in the verbiage, is ultimately the same: submission (“you should obey us without doubt“) and military assistance (“patrolling the sea with armed vessels”).
+As before, this demand reaffirms the Mongolian world view that distinguishes between the loyal subject and the rebel, and is presented as supported by God—the god of the addressee, identified as the Mongol supreme power (“Mengutengri, that is the living God”).
+Compliance with this demand would reward the addressee, both in general terms regarding the benefits that flow to all the supporters of the Mongol side (“[we] ordered them to live safely and peacefully with their possessions”) and specifically Jerusalem.

-The order to restore Jerusalem and the adjuncts areas of the kingdom to the Pope has no parallel in Hülegü's earlier contacts.
-It did, however, occurred in a similar communication: that of Berke Khan and the Mamluk Sultan Baybars.
-In a detailed study of these contacts, Broadbridge remarked that according to one source, Berke had promised to grant Baybars "the land that your horses reach in Ilkhanid territory."
-The granting of land emphasizes Berke's superiority, as in the relations between a sovereign and a loyal subordinate.
-Thus, concluded Broadbridge, it is evident that Berke Khan saw Baybars according to the old Mongol view – a submissive ruler, who can be sent against a foe or be rewarded in land, as the Khan wish.
-This inequality, as Broadbridge pointed out, was ideological rather than practical; this was true to the relations between Berke and Baybars, as well as to the relations between Hülegü and Louis.
+The order to restore Jerusalem and adjacent areas of the kingdom to the Pope has no parallel in Hülegü’s earlier contacts.
+It did, however, occur in a similar communication: that of Berke Khan and the Mamluk Sultan Baybars.
+In a detailed study of these contacts, Anne Broadbridge remarked that, according to one source, Berke had promised to grant Baybars “the land that your horses reach in Ilkhanid territory.”
+The granting of land emphasizes Berke’s superiority, as in the relations between a sovereign and a loyal subordinate.
+Thus Broadbridge concluded it is evident that Berke Khan saw Baybars according to the old Mongol view—a submissive ruler who can be sent against a foe or be rewarded in land as the Khan wishes.
+This inequality, as Broadbridge pointed out, was ideological rather than practical; this was true of the relations between Berke and Baybars just as of those between Hülegü and Louis.
+Thus, the core of Hülegü’s letter to Louis, including the military cooperation and the promise of land, corresponds to the core of his earlier contacts.
+While the eloquent language has been developed and expanded upon, the Mongolian world view at its core remains unchanged.